-The QFCC has not identified any material climate related risks relevant to the financial report at reporting date, however constantly monitors the emergence of such risks under the Queensland Government's Climate Transition Strategy.
+The QFCC has not identified any material climate related risks relevant to the financial report at the reporting date.
+The QFCC continues to monitor the emergence of such risks under the Queensland Government's Climate Transition Strategy, and Climate Action Plan 2030.

-Queensland Family and Child Commission Management Certificate for the year ended 30 June 2021
+Queensland Family and Child Commission Management Certificate for the year ended 30 June 2022